 Provide a name and data type for your new attribute.
 Optionally, you can specify a default value for the attribute.
 (If you do not specify, every data type has a system default value.
 For example, the default value for an integer is 0.)

-To delete an attribute, click the red minus sign to the right of the attribute to delete an existing attribute.
+Click the red minus sign to the right of the attribute to delete an existing attribute.

 Once you are satisfied with the vertex type settings, click the Add buttonto add the vertex type.
 A new circle will appear in the working panel.
 You can drag the circle to any desired position.